Adivaani

-Adivaani (stylised as adivaani, in lower case) is a platform that aims to support indigenous expression and assertion, based in Kolkata, India.
-It is a publishing, archiving and chronicling outfit of and by indigenous people of India's Adivasi Tribes.
+Adivaani (stylised as adivaani, in lower case) is a media platform that aims to support indigenous expression and assertion, based in Kolkata, India.
+It is a publishing, archiving and chronicling outfit of and by India's Adivasi tribes.

 History

-In April 2012, Ruby Hembrom attended a four month publishing course, and on being confronted by the absence, invisibility and erasure of Adivasi representation in the curriculum and discourse, a common feature in many spaces she had been at, the idea began there.

-Adivaani was registered as a non-governmental organization on 19 July 2012, and became operational, and have produced 19 books thus far, including to anthologies.
+After attending a four-month publishing course in 2012, Ruby Hembrom started Adivaani on realising the absence, invisibility, and erasure of tribal representation in media, curriculum, and societal discourse.
+It was registered as a non-governmental organization on 19 July 2012.

+Adivaani is a combination of Sanskrit word 'adi' meaning 'first', 'original', 'ancient' or 'earliest', and 'vaani' meaning 'voice'.
+Adivaani translates to the 'first voices'.
 Adivaani is the first publishing outfit of and by indigenous people of India to publish in the English language, Hembrom co-opted two others to collaborate with, one of whom still remains with Adivaani as a volunteer.

-Etymology

-Adivaani is a combination of Sanskrit word 'adi' meaning 'first', 'original', 'ancient' or 'earliest', and 'vaani' meaning 'voice'.
-Adivaani translates to the first voices'.

 Work

-Adivaani aims to document and disseminate knowledge systems, tangible and intangible cultural facets of Adivasis in English and bi-lingual, creating a database of the authentic Adivasi voice, as recounted by them, using diverse multimedia channels, which can be accessible to indigenous people themselves.
+Adivaani aims to document and disseminate knowledge systems (tangible and intangible cultural facets) of the Adivasis in multiple languages, including English.
+Thereby, making indigenous knowledge and history accessible to indigenous communities.

-Adivaani has made a documentary film on the making and playing of the Santhal lute and fiddle, the Banam.
+Books

-Adivaani's first two books were released at the New Delhi World Book Fair, 2013: Gladson Dungdung's 'Whose Country is it anyway?' and, Ruby Hembrom and Boski Jain's 'We Come from the Geese'.
+Adivaani's first two books were released at the New Delhi World Book Fair 2013: Gladson Dungdung's Whose Country is it anyway? and, Ruby Hembrom and Boski Jain's We Come from the Geese.
+Within a year, it had published 19 books, including to anthologies.

-The theme of the book fair was 'Indigenous Voices: Mapping India's Folk and Tribal Literature'.
+Movies

+Adivaani made a documentary film on the making and playing of the Santhal lute and fiddle, the banam.